A topic from the subject of Analytical Chemistry in Chemistry.

 Procedure

-1. Prepare the pottery sample by cleaning any surface contaminants.
+1. Prepare the pottery sample by gently cleaning any surface contaminants using appropriate methods to avoid damage or alteration of the artifact.
+Document the cleaning procedure.

-2. Place the sample in the XRF spectrometer.
+2. Place the prepared sample in the XRF spectrometer, ensuring proper alignment and stability.

-3. Calibrate the spectrometer using a standard reference material.
+3. Calibrate the spectrometer using a suitable standard reference material with a known elemental composition, following the manufacturer's instructions.

-4. Expose the sample to X-rays and measure the emitted fluorescent radiation.
+4. Expose the sample to X-rays and measure the emitted fluorescent radiation according to the spectrometer's operating parameters.

-5. Analyze the XRF spectrum to identify and quantify the elements present.
+5. Analyze the XRF spectrum using appropriate software to identify and quantify the elements present.
+This may involve peak fitting and background correction techniques.

-• Data Analysis: Interpretation of the XRF spectrum requires expertise in elemental identification and quantification.
+• Data Analysis: Interpretation of the XRF spectrum requires expertise in XRF spectrometry and knowledge of relevant geological and archaeological contexts.
+Potential interferences from matrix effects should be considered.

 Significance